 Final Thoughts on Travelling for Work and Downsides of Regular Work Travel

 At this point you might be seriously wondering if there are ANY good things about travelling for work.
 This is, obviously, quite the list of negatives to travelling for work.
 And no doubt – that’s true.

 But, there are also many positives to a job that travels for work.
-For example, greater opportunities with your company, higher profile jobs, a chance to meet with clients important to the company, and more are just some of the pluses to a job with regular work travel.
+For example, greater opportunities with your company, higher profile jobs, a chance to meet with clients important to the company, travel with the boss, and more are just some of the pluses to a job with regular work travel.

 Additionally, you may get the opportunity to see the world (or parts of it) on the company’s dime.
 To visit locations you might never get to visit, and to eat at places you might not ordinarily get a chance to eat at.
 For example, I recently visited Krakow, Poland and it was incredible.
 Next up (for company work travel) is a trip to England, Copenhagen and Norway.
 Yep…can’t beat that.